Tokyo – Mt. Fuji – Hakone – Kanazawa – Takayama – Shirakawa-go – Kyoto – Nara – Osaka – Busan – Gyeongju – Seoul

 Day 18/Sun: Seoul – DMZ – Seoul (B/L/D)

 Today we go on a full-day excursion to the Demilitarised Zone (DMZ) and the Joint Security Area (JSA) within the village of Panmunjom.
 The DMZ divides North Korea and South Korea and is one of the last remnants of the Cold War.
 The DMZ runs across the Korean Peninsula and roughly follows the 38th parallel north (popular name given to latitude 38° N) on an angle, with the west end of the DMZ lying south of the parallel and the east end lying north of it.
 With over a million soldiers on watch each day, this stretch of land measuring 250 kilometres (160 miles) long and about 4 kilometres (2.5 miles) wide is the most fortified border in the world.
 Our itinerary also includes Freedom Bridge and the 3rd Infiltration Tunnel and observing life on the other side from the Dora Observatory.
+If the JSA is not available, we will include War Memorial of Korea in Seoul after return from DMZ.

 Our farewell dinner featuring famous Korean dishes is at a restaurant within walking distance of the hotel.